dartoos-dev/formdator/README.md

 - An object-oriented mindset: the elements for validation are **immutable** objects that can be combined in various configurations.
 - Classes with short — yet meaningful — names like `Req` for a required field;
-  `ReqEmail` for a non-empty, well-formed email; `Len.max` for a maximum number of characters; and so on.
+  `ReqEmail` for a well-formed non-empty email; `Len` for length constraints;
+  `Int` for integer-only values; and so on.
 - Easy-to-compose validators: e.g. the command `Trim(Email())` produces a
   validator that trims the entered email before validating it.
 - You can apply multiple validation rules at once by using the `Pair` or `Rules` classes.
 - **Write Less and Do More:** built-in, ready-to-use set of compound validators.
-  E.g. to validate an email limited to, say, 50 chars, simply pass an instance of `Email.len(50)` or `ReqEmail.len(50)` as the validation argument.
+  E.g. to validate an email and limits its length to at most 50 characters, simply pass an instance of `Email.len(50)` or `ReqEmail.len(50)` as the validation argument to the email field.

 For easier integration with the Flutter form fields, every validator implements the `call()` method so that any validator object can be called as a function —